quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Set Dynamic Table Capacity {#set-dynamic-capacity}

-An encoder informs the decoder of a change to the dynamic table capacity using an instruction that starts with the '001' three-bit pattern.
+An encoder informs the decoder of a change to the dynamic table capacity using an instruction that starts with the '001' 3-bit pattern.
 This is followed by the new dynamic table capacity represented as an integer with a 5-bit prefix;
 see {{prefixed-integers}}.